Skip to main content

 .excalidraw files — Excalidraw's native format is JSON.
 A graphical preview is not possible in a TUI environment.
 Yazi falls back to the text previewer showing the raw JSON.
 This is a known limitation — Excalidraw requires a browser to render.

-Image protocol inside Zellij
+Image protocol inside tmux

 Standalone TUI Viewers